the-catalyst/Galaxy-Zoo---The-Galaxy-Challenge/README.md

 # Galaxy Zoo - The Galaxy Challenge
-### A Multi-Regression model for classification of Morphology of Galaxies.
+### A Multi-Classification model for classification of Morphology of Galaxies.

 This repository showcases the work I did for the  [Galaxy Zoo Challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge)  on Kaggle.
 I took up this challenge as a personal project much later after it's completion.
 My submission **beat the 3rd ranked submission**, coming very close to the 2nd ranked submission.